wkdang/saphanaonazure/README.md

 51052325_part4.rar
 ```

-Addtionally, if you wish to install a HANA Jumpbox with HANA Studio enabled, create a SAP_HANA_STUDIO folder under your SapBits folder and place the following packages:
+Addtionally, if you wish to install a Windows-based Jumpbox with HANA Studio enabled, create a SAP_HANA_STUDIO folder under your SapBits folder and place the following packages:
 ```

 IMC_STUDIO2_212_2-80000323.SAR